joanvallve/yaml-schema-cpp/README.md

 # YAML Schema CPP library

 The *yaml-schema-cpp* is a C++ library for specification and validation of YAML files.
-This is useful for C++ applications where the configuration is done via YAML files.
+This is a useful feature for C++ applications where the configuration is done via YAML files.

-The specification is done by an **schema** file, including:
+Relegating the validation/completion of input YAML files to *yaml-schema-cpp* allows the code to be free of checkings, exceptions and error messages about missing parameters, wrong types, etc.

+In *yaml-schema-cpp*, the specification is stated in **schema** files.
+The schemas can specify the following:
 - Structure and fields.
 - Documentation of each field.
 - Type of the field (allowing custom classes).